Challenging Ausangate Trek in Peru

 Can I hike independently the Ausangate Trek?

-What should I pack for my Challenging Ausangate Trek?
+What should I pack for my challenging Ausangate trek?

 • Warm clothing: Even in summer, temperatures can drop below freezing, especially at night.